-Aaron Blackham has 10 years' experience in the field working with children and families.
-He has worked as a youth counselor and a supervisor for several different wilderness therapy programs serving adjudicated youth and young adults.
-He has also worked as a child protective service worker and a program specialist for the Division of Child and Family Services in Nevada.
+Aaron Blackham has 10 years' direct practice working with children and families.
+He has a passion for working hard and playing hard in the great outdoors.
+Mr. Blackham was employed as a counselor and a supervisor for several different wilderness-based behavioral healthcare programs.
+He was also as a child protective service worker and a program specialist for the Division of Child and Family Services in Nevada.

 Mr. Blackham has been a community outreach trainer for the Nevada Partnership for Training since 2009.
-He has developed training curriculum for child welfare caseworkers and stakeholders in the topics of Family Engagement and Motivational Interviewing.
-Following are the topics that Mr. Blackham has provided CEU trainings for with the Nevada Training Partnership:
+He has developed training curricula for child welfare caseworkers and stakeholders in many areas including the topics of family engagement and motivational interviewing.
+Aaron recently became a member of the globally renowned Motivational Interviewing Network of Trainers (MINT).
+Following are the topics that Mr. Blackham has provided CEU trainings for through the Nevada Partnership for Training: